file-format/Docs/en/settings/cfg-mame.md

 ## What is a CFG file?

 CFG file is an XML keyboard configuration file used by MAME arcade video game emulators.
 It is crucial component for customizing keyboard controls and hotkeys to suit player's preferences.
 These files store mappings and settings that determine how keyboard interacts with emulator while playing game.
-By editing this file, users can tailor their gaming experience by assigning specific keyboard keys to actions within game, such as coin insertion, start, movement, and various other functions.
+By editing this file, users can tailor their gaming experience by assigning specific keyboard keys to actions within game, such as coin insertion, start, movement and various other functions.

 ## MAME Configuration File